 About Your Customers

-Often the most important piece in any branding project, is your customers.
+Often the most important piece in any branding project, is the customers.

 Learning about your business is all well and good, but without customers, you don’t have a business.